(Avail. 24/7)

 Avoid the “Wait-and-See” Approach

 Several laws apply to DWI/DUI charges in New Mexico.
-As such, working with legal representation early on ensures that your rights are protected and that someone is looking out for you.
+Working with legal representation early on ensures that your rights are protected and that someone is looking out for you.
 Whether you live locally or out of state, avoid the “wait-and-see” approach since that is where legal mistakes often occur.

 DWI Penalties Are Severe in New Mexico